Close Menu

 • Participate in assuring legal and ethical use of university computers and user accounts.

-• Install and use the university-provided antivirus software program (the university help desk can recommend free versions available for use) on personal computers connected to the university network.
+• Install and use an antivirus software program (the university help desk can recommend free versions available for use) on personal computers connected to the university network.

 • Abide by the Whitworth computer policy approved by the president's cabinet.